Director Resource

 The Director resource defines the attributes of the Directors running on the network.
 In the current implementation, there is only a single Director resource, but a future design may contain multiple Directors to maintain index and media database redundancy.

 Director Start of the Director resource.
-One and only one director resource must be supplied.
+One and only one director resource must

 Name